choderalab/software-development/Licensing.md

 Possibly one of the most well-known copyleft licenses, the GPL, or GNU General Public License, places strong conditions on developers of derivative works.
 Derivative works must not only be open-source, but must also carry the a compatible license, giving it a "viral" property.
 So, why would you use this license?
 If you want to make sure that useful derivatives of your work are freely available to other developers, this may be an appropriate license.

-While this may seem to make your project undesirable from some, e.g., commercial entities' points of view, it is important to recall that as the developer, you may re-license the code to a group without these restrictions.
-For a scientific example, the Folding@Home project uses GROMACS, a GPL-licensed software package, but does not need to release the source code of the client as they have [obtained special permission](https://foldingathome.stanford.edu/support/faq/opensource/) from the GROMACS developers.

 As the GPL is quite lengthy, we have not reproduced it here, but you may find a fuller description [on this page](http://choosealicense.com/licenses/gpl-3.0/)